Princess Tōchi

-Princess Tōchi (十市皇女) was a Japanese Imperial princess during the Asuka period of Japanese history and consort to her cousin Emperor Kōbun.
+Princess Tōchi (十市皇女) was a Japanese imperial princess during the Asuka period who was Empress of Japan as the wife of her cousin Emperor Kōbun.
 Her name Tōchi is derived from the Tōchi district, a neighbourhood located a few miles north of Asuka.
 Princess Tōchi was daughter of Emperor Tenmu and Princess Nukata.
 She married Prince Ōtomo, who became Emperor Kōbun.
 They lived in the capital of Ōtsu in the Ōmi Province (currently Ōtsu, Shiga).
 He succeeded after his father, Emperor Tenji, died.
 She subsequently was consort until Emperor Kōbun was killed by her father in the Jinshin War.

 After the war, she returned to Asuka and lived with her mother and her son in the Asuka Kiyomihara palace.
 In 675 she visited the Ise Grand Shrine with Princess Abe.